Import input-terminal in your project:

 terminal.init();

-Call terminal.init() to attach input listeners and initialize the input as an terminal.
+Call terminal.init() to attach input listeners and initialize the input as a terminal.

 If you want to render output to a DOM element, you can do so by passing the output element to the Terminal constructor: